JanGolicnik/jandering_engine/Readme.md

-# wasm example template
+# Nodes

-Best place to start if you want to use wasm

-## How to run

-Make sure you have jandering engine where Cargo.toml can pick it up!
+just wanted to do it cuz it seemed satisfying you know

-    wasm-pack build --target web
+build with wasm-pack build --target web

+left click to create nodes, also to drag them around, right click to pan, middle click to connect,